confirmed & probable cases

 COVID-19 is transmitted through respiratory droplets.
 Respiratory droplets, according to the WHO, refers to droplets > 5-10 μm (micrometers) in diameter.
 Transmission by respiratory droplets typically requires close contact between individuals.
 The WHO defines such contact as within about 1 meter (approximately 3 feet) of someone experiencing respiratory symptoms like coughing or sneezing.
 However, transmission can also occur through droplets on surfaces, and if someone touches that surface and then touches their eyes/mouth/nose, the virus can spread.

-These data come from the Michigan Department of Health and Human Services and reflect counts of confirmed COVID-19 cases in Michigan including cases reported from the Michigan Department of Corrections (MDOC).
+These data come from the Michigan Department of Health and Human Services and reflect counts of confirmed (and probable) COVID-19 cases in Michigan including cases reported from the Michigan Department of Corrections (MDOC).
 As a result, this specifically reflects risk among those who are being tested in the state of Michigan.
 Information on testing in Michigan is available at the Michigan.gov coronavirus page.
 However, it is important to keep in mind that the numbers on the map here reflect not the total number of COVID-19 infections, but confirmed cases who are being tested.
 Specific criteria are required in order to be tested, and this has changed over time.
 The percent positive rate is a good way to contextualize how many of the ‘true’ cases are being captured.
 The cumulative percent positive rate is about 25% in the state of Michigan, meaning that on average, for every case detected by a COVID-19 test, there are three negative tests.
 This high rate of positives indicates we are likely missing a good portion of the true extent of cases, indicating that risk estimates on this map are conservative.

 This droplet-based transmission is why wearing masks, washing your hands carefully, and maintaining 6 feet of distance whenever possible can help to stem the spread of coronavirus.
 Additionally, droplet transmission indicates that individuals need to be close to one another in physical space to spread the virus.
 This means that someone’s risk of infection is strongly influenced by local rates of infection in their surroundings, making a map of local disease incidence potentially helpful for understanding infection risks in your area.